flyingbag63/shortest-distance/README.md

 ## Order Routing

+Given a batch of orders (with restaurants and customers), find a minimum cost path that visits all nodes in the batch such that each restaurant node is visited before its corresponding customer node.

 ---

 ### **Assumptions**

 - **Data Store**: In-memory storage
 - **Order Batch Size**: Up to **8–10 orders** per batch
+- **Vanilla Python**
 ---

 ### **Entities**